 Quick comparison

-- If you have an iPhone and minimal preferences: Apple Watch with VertigoMe (via Health Connect on Android equivalent or HealthKit on iOS) is the path of least resistance.
+- If you have an iPhone: Apple Watch via Apple Health is the path of least resistance.

 Already have a wearable?

-VertigoMe connects to Garmin, Apple Watch, WHOOP, Oura, Polar and Health Connect over live webhooks plus historical backfill.
+VertigoMe connects to Garmin, Apple Watch, Oura, Polar and Health Connect over live webhooks plus historical backfill.
 Coming soon to iOS and Android.

 See how it works →One practical note